Jasmine Clark

 Jasmine Michelle Clark (born December 26, 1982) is an American scientist and politician.
 Clark has a PhD in microbiology from Emory University.
 She is a member of the Georgia House of Representatives from the 108th District, serving since January 14, 2019.
+Clark serves as a Co-Chair for the Georgia chapter of Future Caucus alongside Steven Sainz.

 In May 2020, Clark received media attention after accusing public health officials in Georgia of "malfeasance" in how they reported COVID-19 statistics from the state.
 Republican Governor Brian Kemp's office denied there was any attempt to deceive the public.

 As well as representing the people of Georgia's House District 108 in the Georgia State House of Representatives, Clark is a senior lecturer at the Nell Hodgson Woodruff School of Nursing.
 As part of her science communication, she organized the 2019 March for Science in Atlanta, Georgia.

+Clark won the Future Caucus Rising Star Award in 2023, given to state legislators who "exemplify its mission to transcend political polarization through Gen Z and millennial public service."

+In June 2025, Clark announced her candidacy for Congress, vying to unseat Democratic representative David Scott of Georgia's 13th congressional district.